-$^{\rm d}$ $\,$ At R Area, strontium-90 is sampled every two years.
-It was last sampled in 2020.
+d At R Area, strontium-90 is sampled every two years.
+It was last sampled in 2022.

 Since the early 1990s, SRS has directed considerable effort to assessing the likelihood of flow beneath the Savannah River from South Carolina to Georgia.
-A groundwater model developed by the U.S. Geological Survey indicates there is no mechanism by which groundwater could flow under the Savannah River and contaminate Georgia wells (Cherry 2006).
+A groundwater model developed by the U.S. Geological Survey (USGS) indicates there is no mechanism by which groundwater could flow under the Savannah River and contaminate Georgia wells (Cherry 2006).
 SRS continues to monitor for tritium in groundwater wells in Georgia (Figure 7-4) by collecting samples annually during the second half of the year.
-Detections of tritium in these Georgia offsite wells have been below 1.5 pCi/mL (1,500 pCi/L) since 1999.
-The MCL, or drinking water standard, for tritium is 20 pCi/mL (20,000 pCi/L).
-For 2022, tritium was detected in only one of nine locations sampled at a concentration less than 1 pCi/mL.
-A tenth location was not sampled due to inaccessibility because of livestock and road issues.
+Since 1999, detections of tritium in these Georgia offsite wells have been below 1.5 pCi/mL (1,500 pCi/L), which substantiates the results of the USGS groundwater model.
+As a comparison, the MCL, or drinking water standard, for tritium is 20 pCi/mL (20,000 pCi/L).
+For 2023, tritium was not detected in any of the groundwater collected at the nine locations sampled.
+One location was not sampled due to inaccessibility.